 Your local maternal and child health service will be a great source of support after your baby is born.

-Every newborn baby in Australia is offered a newborn screening test to identify those at risk for rare, but serious medical conditions.
+Every newborn baby in Australia is offered a newborn screening test to identify those at risk of rare, but serious, medical conditions.

 Early Parenting Centres help families whose children have sleep, feeding or other difficulties.

 PKU is an inherited disorder that prevents the normal breakdown of a protein found in some foods.